egeny/fabuloos-website/index.md

 <div class="row">
 	<div class="col-md-4 col-sm-4">
 				<h3>Any Device</h3>
-				<p>Fabuloos offers a radically faster, cleaner and simpler approach to build top-quality media players in a fraction of the time, whether you're an expert developer or just getting started.
+				<p>Fabuloos offers a radically faster, cleaner and simpler approach to set-up top-quality media players in a fraction of the time, whether you're an expert developer or just getting started.
 It works perfectly on any browser and any device.</p>

 	</div>
 	<div class="col-md-4 col-sm-4">